nypublicradio/champ/README.md

 ## Notes on Deployment

 `NODE_ENV` must be set to `production` in order for the app to run in production mode.
+Note that this value is also passed to sentry for categorizing uncaught exceptions, so set it to `demo` in the demo infra.